aarohip28/EDA_TERRORISM/README.md

    - Analyze **attack types, targets, and weapons used**.
    - Identify **patterns over time**.
 3. Visualize the data using **charts, graphs, and maps**.
-4. **Create a storyboard** with your findings.
-5. Record a video explaining your analysis and insights.